NahyeMoon/Tech_Layoff/README.md

 Layoffs in Retail totaled 7,615 in 2020 due to physical store closures during the pandemic.
 As retail quickly adapted to the rising demand for e-commerce, layoffs surged by 140% in 2022 (18,528) compared to 2020, followed by a further 230% increase in 2023 (25,535).
 Amazon led with 17,000 layoffs in 2023 (ranked 1st) and 10,150 in 2022 (ranked 2nd).

+The layoffs in Consumer followed a similar pattern due to the shift in demand toward online services and subsequent demand stabilization.
+The number started at 5,341 in 2020 and surged to 18,350 in 2022, with Meta contributing 11,000 layoffs (ranked 1st).
+In 2023, layoffs increased further to 27,110, with Meta accounting for 10,000 (ranked 3rd) and Google contributing 12,000 (ranked 2nd).